 Should I Rent My House Furnished?

 New landlords may be trying to decide whether to invest in furnishing their rental units.
-As more niche markets have developed and want different things, it can be overwhelming to think about what to offer tenants.
+As more niche markets have developed and want different things, it can be overwhelming to think about what to offer renters when it comes to furnished or unfurnished rental properties.

-In the past, it was sufficient for landlords to provide free utilities.
-But with the plethora of services available and evolving needs of the market, you want to offer a lot to renters to attract them to your property.
+In the past, it was sufficient for property owners to provide free utilities.
+But with the plethora of services available and evolving needs of the industry, as a landlord, you want to offer a lot to tenants to attract them to your rental property.

-Renters find furnished rentals convenient, so more landlords decide to furnish their units.
+Tenants find renting out furnished properties convenient, so more landlords decide to provide furniture for their units.
 It’s less costly for the renters to move since they don’t have to carry the bulk of their belongings.
-Furnished units also attract short-term residents so having everything essential on hand makes the space more comfortable.
+Furnished property also attracts short-term residents so having essential furniture on hand makes the space more comfortable.

-But is it cost-effective for landlords to provide a furnished rental place?
+But is it cost-effective for landlords to rent out a fully or semi furnished apartment or home rather than an unfurnished one?

 How Furnished Units Look to a Landlord